MaximKabaev/claude-n8n-bridge/README.md

 ## Prerequisites

-- Node.js 16+ and npm
+- Ubuntu server (20.04 or later)
-- Self-hosted n8n instance with MCP Server Trigger
+- Domain name pointing to your server's IP address
-- Self-hosted Keycloak instance
+- Docker and Docker Compose installed
-- Domain name with SSL certificates
+- Node.js 16+ and npm (for manual installation)
 - Apache web server for reverse proxy
 - Basic understanding of OAuth 2.0 and MCP